Glue stick: Brands

 Glue sticks are made under many brands and each may have different features to it.
-Various brands, such as Scotch, Elmer's, UHU, Kores, Giotto, UFO, Snopake, and Bostik U-Stick make glue sticks.
+Various brands, such as Scotch, Elmer's, UHU, Kores, Giotto, UHU, Snopake, and Bostik U-Stick make glue sticks.
 Generic brands like M&G also manufacture glue sticks, utilizing the twist action.

 Sizes

 Glue sticks can come in many sizes.
 The most common ones are: 8g, 11g, 22g, 25g, 36g, and 43g.

 Material

 Known primary materials used in glue sticks are PVA or PVP.

 Composition

 Glue stick compositions are often proprietary and vary by manufacturer and type.
 The 3M product contains the following ingredients: